 So, what is a calorie?
 Well, a calorie is a unit of measure for energy.
-The physical calorie is defined as the amount of energy needed to raise the temperature of one gram of water by one degree Celsius at a pressure of one atmosphere.
-However, nutritionists often use “calorie” as a term for 1000 calories — the amount of energy needed to raise the temperature of one kilogram of water by one degree Celsius.
+The physical calorie is defined as the amount of energy needed to raise the temperature of one gram of water by one degree Celsius at atmospheric pressure.
+However, nutritionists often use “Calorie” as a term for 1000 calories — the amount of energy needed to raise the temperature of one kilogram of water by one degree Celsius.

-The large calorie is thus equal to 1000 small calories or one kilocalorie.
-But the main take-away is that a calorie is not related to nutrients or food quantities — it simply refers to the energy contained (in food, in this case).
-In spite of its non-official status, the large calorie is still widely used as a unit of food energy.
+The large Calorie is thus equal to 1,000 small calories or one kilocalorie.
+But the main takeaway is that a calorie is not related to nutrients, such as carbs, or food quantities — it simply refers to the energy contained (in food, in this case).
+In spite of its non-official status, the large Calorie is still widely used as a unit of food energy.
 The small calorie is also often used for measurements in chemistry, although the amounts involved are typically recorded in kilocalories.

-Today, in many diets, the calorie is regarded as the be-all and end-all measure of how much you can eat.
-According to the US Department of Agriculture, the average adult needs to consume about 2,000–2,500 Calories to maintain their weight, though that can differ significantly based on physical activity and other dietary and environmental factors.
+In many diets today, the calorie is regarded as the end-all, be-all measure of how much you can eat.
+As mentioned, according to the US Department of Agriculture, the average adult needs to consume about 2,000–2,500 Calories to maintain their weight, though that number can differ significantly based on physical activity and other dietary and environmental factors.

-However, as I said earlier, the calorie just measures the energy contained in foods.
-This means that you could eat a well balanced meal (say, a cooked vegetable meal) or some candy bars, and get the same amount of calories – obviously, one is not as healthy as the other.
-So while keeping an eye on your calorie intake is important, there are also other factors to consider.
-This is the point of the article, to show you just how different 200 calories can be.
+However, calories just measure the energy contained in foods — they don’t tell you anything about other nutrients.
+This means that you could consume the same number of calories by eating eat a well-balanced meal (say, a cooked vegetable meal) or eating some candy bars — obviously, one is not as healthy as the other.
+So while keeping an eye on calorie intake is important, there are also other factors to consider.
+The point of the article is to show you just how different 200 calories can be.

 But it’s not just foods that can have lots of calories.
-I already told you that it takes just a bit more than a shot of Baileys to reach 200 calories, and alcohol in general tends to have a lot of calories.
-Half a liter of Coca-Cola does the trick, while it takes only 333 milliliters of milk to get to 200 calories.
+Alcohol generally tends to pack a lot of calories, as does cooking oil and sugary drinks.
+That’s why people take drinks of spirits to ‘warm up’.
+Half a liter of Coca-Cola does the trick, while it takes only 333 milliliters of milk to get to 200 Calories.